 Our risk assessment supports the planning of sufficient work to enable us to deliver a safe conclusion on arrangements to secure value for money and enables us to determine the nature and extent of further work that may be required.
 If we do not identify any significant risks there is no requirement to carry out further work.
+We consider business and operational risks insofar as they relate to proper arrangements at both sector and organisation-specific level.

 Our risk assessment has therefore considered both the potential financial impact of the issues we have identified, and also the likelihood that the issue will be of interest to local taxpayers, the Government and other stakeholders.
-At the time of our planning, this has resulted in the identification of no significant risks relevant to our value for money conclusion.
+At the time of our planning, this has resulted in no significant risks relevant to our value for money conclusion.